 Create a daily schedule with specific time blocks for classes, homework, and study sessions.
 Set clear start and end times for academic work.

 Use digital tools like Google Calendar or Todoist to track assignments and deadlines.
 Break large projects into smaller, manageable tasks with individual due dates.
+Set reminders 15 minutes before scheduled activities to maintain timeliness.

 Creating an Effective Study Space